ArghaRoy10/Froker_Task/README.md

 ## Overview

-This backend service is designed for a money lending application, inspired by platforms like Slice and KreditBee.
+This backend service is inspired by platforms like Slice and KreditBee.
 It leverages Node.js and MongoDB to manage user registrations, authentication, and financial transactions efficiently.
 The service provides a robust API for handling user data, loan approvals, and repayments with secure practices.

 ## Features